hh23485/logseq_brain/pages/Learn little about Spark.md

 	- All this content comes from a great book [[大数据处理框架 Apache Spark 设计与实现@Book]].
 Contents are based on [[RDD]] API instead of [[DataFrame]] and [[Spark SQL]], because it's more easy to understand and RDD is the fundamental of others.
 	- ## How a Spark application run?
 		- Here are the steps:
-			- An big data application can be describe as <Input Data, User Source Code, Configuration>
+			- An big data application can be describe as <*Input Data*, *User Source Code*, *Configuration*>
-				- Input data are hosted in HDFS or generated in the code
+				- *Input data* are hosted in file system like HDFS or generated in the code directly
-				- Configurations are resource related, like buffer size, memory limit, CPU, instance number, dependency files
+				- *Configurations* are resource related, like buffer size, memory limit, CPU, instance number, dependency files
 			- Once submit to Spark, it will create a [Driver]([[Spark Driver]]) to deal follow actions: #.ol
 				- Analyze and **convert** them into spark **logic plan**, which means the **Actions** and **Orders**.
 				- Based on logic plan, spark will **convert** the logic plan **to physical plan**, which means how to execute the job
 				- Request for **resources**, **schedule** executors and **run** it
-				- Collect result.
 		- Fig about the progress
 			- ![image.png](../assets/image_1680201501252_0.png){:height 567, :width 989}
 			  id:: 6425d71c-9fe1-43f5-b43e-dbffd4e28a56